 Additions to the bread:

-- to make a multigrain bread, add up to 4 handfuls of uncooked seeds and grains (wheat berries, rice, buckwheat, flaxseed, quinoa, barley…) in step 1.
+- to make a multigrain bread, add up to 4 handfuls of uncooked seeds and grains (wheat berries, rice, buckwheat, flaxseed, quinoa, barley…) when Mixing.

-- if you want to add herbs, olives, dried fruit, or nuts, stir them into the bowl (using your hands) just before removing the sticky dough in step 3.
+- if you want to add herbs, olives, dried fruit, or nuts, stir them into the bowl before 2nd Nap.

-- our favorite recipe for raisin walnut bread: add 1/4 cup of buckwheat flour in step 1. add 3/4 cup raisins and 3/4 cup walnuts at the beginning of step 3 (stir into the bowl before you dump it out).
+- Our favorite recipe for raisin walnut bread: add 1/4 cup of buckwheat flour to Mix. add 3/4 cup raisins and 3/4 cup walnuts before 2nd nap (stir into the bowl before you dump it out).